Brollix/skeletown/README.md

 # Skeletown

-Un juego de acción roguelike 2D desarrollado en Unity donde el jugador avanza a través de habitaciones llenas de enemigos, mejorando sus habilidades entre partidas para superar desafíos cada vez mayores.
+A 2D action roguelike game developed in Unity where the player progresses through rooms filled with enemies, improving their abilities between runs to overcome increasingly difficult challenges.

-## Visión General
+## Overview
-Skeletown es un juego de acción con elementos roguelike donde el jugador debe abrirse camino a través de habitaciones llenas de enemigos.
-Lo que hace único a Skeletown es su sistema de progresión permanente: aunque mueras, mantienes todas las mejoras obtenidas, permitiéndote volver más fuerte en cada intento.
+Skeletown is an action game with roguelike elements where the player must fight their way through rooms full of enemies.
+What makes Skeletown unique is its permanent progression system: even if you die, you keep all the upgrades you have earned, allowing you to come back stronger on each attempt.

-## Características Principales
+## Key Features
-- **Sistema de Progresión Permanente**: Mejora tu personaje entre partidas con puntos de habilidad.
+- **Permanent Progression System**: Upgrade your character between runs using skill points.
-- **Combate Desafiante**: Enfrenta oleadas de enemigos que se vuelven más fuertes a medida que avanzas.
+- **Challenging Combat**: Face waves of enemies that become stronger as you advance.
-- **Jefe Final**: Derrota al temible jefe final en la última habitación.
+- **Final Boss**: Defeat the fearsome final boss in the last room.
-- **Atributos Mejorables**: Aumenta tu vida, daño y velocidad para adaptarte a tu estilo de juego.
+- **Upgradable Attributes**: Increase your health, damage, and speed to match your playstyle.

-## Documentación del Juego
+## Game Documentation
-- [Game Design Document (GDD)](GDD_Skeletown.md): Documento completo con todas las mecánicas, balance y progresión del juego.
+- [Game Design Document (GDD)](GDD_Skeletown.md): Complete document with all game mechanics, balance, and progression.
-- [Pitch del Juego](PITCH.md): Visión general, análisis de mercado y propuesta de valor.
+- [Game Pitch](PITCH.md): High-level overview, market analysis, and value proposition.

-## Controles
+## Controls
-- **WASD/Flechas**: Mover personaje
+- **WASD/Arrow Keys**: Move character
-- **Mouse**: Apuntar
+- **Mouse**: Aim
-- **Clic Izquierdo**: Disparar flechas
+- **Left Click**: Shoot arrows
-- **ESC**: Menú de pausa
+- **ESC**: Pause menu

-## Instalación
+## Installation
-1. Descarga la última versión del juego
+1. Download the latest version of the game
-2. Extrae el archivo .zip
+2. Extract the `.zip` file
-3. Ejecuta `skeletown.exe`
+3. Run `skeletown.exe`

-## Desarrollado por
+## Developed by
 - Agustin Murgia
 - Agustin Brollo
 - Franco Chialli

-## Licencia
+## License
-Este proyecto está bajo la Licencia MIT.
-Ver el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.